suffolklibraries/lgc/content/collections/events/story-by-the-sea.md

     content:
       -
         type: text
-        text: "In keeping with our visit from the Fritton Owl Sanctuary this morning, we're offering another hour of free owl themed crafts for children."
+        text: 'Join us at East Point Pavilion for the tale of The Rainbow Fish and get crafty weaving your own colourful creations!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "Children must be accompanied by an adult.\_" -
+        text: 'Children must be accompanied by an adult.'
+  -
     type: heading
     attrs: